rishy/rishy.github.io/_posts/2017-01-05-how-to-train-your-dnn.md

 There are certain practices in **Deep Learning** that are highly recommended, in order to efficiently train **Deep Neural Networks**.
 In this post, I will be covering a few of these most commonly used practices, ranging from importance of quality training data, choice of hyperparameters to more general tips for faster prototyping of DNNs.
 Most of these practices, are validated by the research in academia and industry and are presented with mathematical and experimental proofs in research papers like [Efficient BackProp(Yann LeCun et al.)](http://yann.lecun.com/exdb/publis/pdf/lecun-98b.pdf) and [Practical Recommendations for Deep Architectures(Yoshua Bengio)](https://arxiv.org/pdf/1206.5533v2.pdf).

+As you'll notice, I haven't mentioned any mathematical proofs in this post.
+All the points suggested here, should be taken more of a summarization of the best practices for training DNNs.
+For more in-depth understanding, I highly recommend you to go through the above mentioned research papers and references provided at the end.

 ----

 ### High quality training data